Forecast-it/handbook/side-jobs.md

 5. Do volunteer or occasional pro-bono work for a cause you’re actively involved with.
 A little work here and there is fine, but, for example, becoming an organization’s full-time web designer and being on the hook to work during your standard work day, etc, would not be OK.

-## This is never OK, but you can still ask if in doubt!
+## This is never ok, but you can still ask if in doubt!

 1. You can’t work full time or part time for another company in our industry.